preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-events/register-for-event/index.rst.txt

 She can now use the pen to edit the registrations - all options described above are available - or click the dust bin to remove the registration.

-Note that Event Administers can edit or remove any registration, if needed, see: :doc:`Administer and Event </working-with-events/administer-event/index>`
+Note that Event Managers can edit or remove any registration, if needed, see: :doc:`Administer and Event </working-with-events/administer-event/index>`